Library

 • Obesity is the most common problem in dogs in North America and leads to an increased risk of diabetes mellitus, heart disease, and several types of cancer.
 Extra body fat causes increased inflammation associated with osteoarthritis.
 Reducing inflammation and pain can help an overweight dog to regain activity, which in turn can lead to more appropriate weight loss.
 Obesity can be prevented or reversed when dog owners are aware of calorie intake, body condition, and exercise.

-• Obesity is a very common problem in dogs due to too many calories in and not enough calories burned.
-Extra body fat causes increased inflammation in the body, worsening osteoarthritis.
-To prevent your dog from becoming obese, speak to your veterinarian about appropriate food for your dog's particular life stage.
-Increasing your dog's daily exercise can help prevent or reverse obesity.
-Be aware or your dog's body condition and keep track of his weight.
+• Obesity is a common problem in dogs and results from too many calories being eaten and not enough calories being burned.
+Extra body fat causes increased inflammation in the body, worsening osteoarthritis and joint disease.
+To prevent your dog from becoming obese, speak to your veterinarian about your dog's calorie needs and an appropriate food for your dog's life stage.

 • Ferrets are generally good-natured, inquisitive, playful animals that enjoy the company of humans.
 They can make great pets!
 This handout provides some basic facts about ferrets and what you need to know about keeping one as a pet.